opsmatters/newrelic-api/src/main/java/com/opsmatters/newrelic/api/README.md

 ```

 Other operations have also been included for key transactions:
-* show(id): returns the key transaction for the given id.
+* show(transactionId): returns the key transaction for the given id.

 ### Plugins
 To list the installed plugins call the "list" operation with a set of filters: